nevendyulgerov/jquery.notifier/README.md

 jQuery Notifier ($.notifier) is a light-weight notification plugin, developed by Neven Dyulgerov.
 The plugin exposes a simple API for displaying notifications for success, warning, info and failure with custom messages.

 $.notifier has been designed with performance in mind.
 The non-minified version of the plugin is 8 KB, while the minified is just 3 KB.
-This makes $.notifier quite useful if you want minimum overhead to your code base.
+This makes $.notifier a good match for anyone looking for a lean full-featured notification plugin.

 # Requirements